OndrejSevcak/Reactivities/README.md

 ```

 ## TanStack Query (React Query)
-- data fetching and state management(global state)
+- data fetching and state management(global state - asynchronous)
 - caching, background fetching, synchronization
 - less boilerplate then useState + useEffect

+**Hooks**

-- getting data from server for the first time -> useQuery hook
+- useQuery() -> getting data from server for the first time
-- getting same data again from different component -> useQuery -> will get the cahed data from queryCache
+- useQuery() -> getting same data again from different component, will get the cahed data from queryCache
-- updating the same data on the server -> useMutation hook (set, invalidate(new fetch from server), optimistic update the cache)
+- useMutation() ->updating the same data on the server, (set, invalidate(new fetch from server), optimistic update the cache)

 Install:
 ```bash